Clytia gregaria

 Clytia gregaria, sometimes referred to as the gregarious jellyfish, is a small species of hydrozoan in the family Campanulariidae.
-It is one of the most abundant hydrzoans of the Pacific Northwest, particularly during late spring and summer.
+It is one of the most abundant hydrozoans of the Pacific Northwest, particularly during late spring and summer.

-Range and Habitat
+Range and habitat

 Clytia gregaria is found on the eastern Pacific Ocean, from Alaska to Oregon.
 It is pelagic and commonly found floating close to shore.

 Description

 Mature individuals can reach 2 cm in diameter, but rarely reach 1.5 cm.
 Clytia gregaria's translucent bell is saucer-shaped, with a diameter greater than its height.
 Positioned close to the bell margin are four radial canals with a white or yellowish elongated gonad in each.
 On the bell margin are up to 60 highly extensile tentacles of equal length (in mature individuals).
 The mouth opens directly into the manubrium, which has four ruffled lips and is a pale yellow or brownish color.
 The manubrium is attached directly to the subumbrella.
 Sometimes there is a lateral stripe of dark pigment on the bell margin and gonads.